MeteoSwiss-APN/pyflexplot/README.md

 * __Precision Handling__: The transformed field values are recorded with 15 decimal places, accommodating the precision limitations of some GIS software.
 * __Metadata Storage__: Information, such as details about released materials, are stored within a .shp.xml file as metadata.
 ### Scaling the field values
-Another feature is to manipulate the field values by scaling with an arbritrary factor.
+Another feature is to manipulate the field values by scaling with an arbitrary factor.
 This factor can be set in the preset with the variable `multiplier`.
 ## Credits

 This package was created with [`copier`](https://github.com/copier-org/copier) and the [`MeteoSwiss-APN/mch-python-blueprint`](https://github.com/MeteoSwiss-APN/mch-python-blueprint) project template.